tinybirdco/use-case-examples/recover_data_from_quarantine/README.md

 When data ends up in quarantine, it is possible to re-ingest it using a Copy Pipe.
 Create a pull request following these steps:

-> Remember to follow the [instructions](../README.md) to setup your Tinybird Data Project before jumping into the use-case steps

 - Create a new pipe to select, fix and copy the quarantine rows.
 In our case it looks like [analytics_events_quarantine_to_final.pipe](./pipes/analytics_events_quarantine_to_final.pipe):
   ```sql
   NODE copy_quarantine